pschool-in/curriculum/guidelines/instructions.md

 # Checklist

-- Proper spacing and puntuations.
+- Proper spacing and punctuation.
+- Always ensure there is no spelling mistake.
 - Proper title case for headings and labels.

 Which of the following is right?